Back to Blog

 Bots receive instructions through a Command and Control (C2) channel.
 Early botnets used IRC servers for C2.
 Modern botnets use encrypted HTTPS, peer-to-peer architectures, or even domain generation algorithms (DGA) that automatically generate hundreds of potential C2 domain names, making it hard to block or take down the infrastructure.

-Wait — this matters.
+And most people are completely blind to it.
 The C2 communication from an infected device is the detection point.
 Network monitoring tools that flag unusual outbound connections, unexpected connection destinations, or traffic to newly registered domains can catch botnet C2 communication.
 Most home users have none of this monitoring.

 How to Tell If You're Infected